Kenni Burns

 Kenni Burns (born November 24, 1983) is an American college football coach and former player.
-He is the head coach for the Kent State Golden Flashes football team and the former running backs coach and assistant head coach for Minnesota Golden Gophers football.
+He was most recently the head football coach for Kent State University, serving for two seasons from 2023 to 2024.
+He is the former running backs coach and assistant head coach for Minnesota Golden Gophers football.

 Playing career

 Burns was a three-year letter winner at Indiana.
-He as a played running back from 2003 to 2006.
+As a student there he played running back from 2003 to 2006.

 Coaching career

 Minnesota

 Burns followed P. J. Fleck from Western Michigan to Minnesota 2017, as the running back coach.
-In 2019, he was granted the additional title as Assistant head coach.
-During his tenure, Burns coached Rodney Smith and all-American back Mohamed Ibrahim.
+In 2019, he was granted the additional title as assistant head coach.
+During his tenure, Burns coached Rodney Smith and All-American back Mohamed Ibrahim.

 Kent State

 On December 14, 2022, Burns was named the head coach for the Kent State Golden Flashes.
+His initial contract was for five years, starting at $525,000/year with minor increases in 2025 and 2027, amounting to $2.7 million in total.
+Kent State extended Burns through 2028 following the 2023 season.

+Kent State placed Burns on administrative leave on March 27, 2025.
+At the time, his overall record was 1–23.
+Offensive coordinator Mark Carney took over day-to-day operations.
+Kent State fired Burns on April 11 and confirmed Carney as the interim head coach.

 Personal life

 Burns is from Springfield, Illinois.
 He graduated from Sacred Heart-Griffin High School in 2003 and attended Indiana University Bloomington where he graduated with a degree in general studies in 2006.

 Burns and his wife, Ciara, have two children.